Online Broadcasts LIVE

 Antioch was one of the earliest centers of Christianity.
 According to Acts 11:26, "They were first called Christians in Antioch."

 Although OrthodoxWiki is open source, it is monitored and generally reliable.
-If you have questions, please feel free to call Fr.
-Mark at 717-919-3382 or send him an email through the contact form.

 Additionally, there are many trustworthy links on this resource page on the Assembly of Canonical Orthodox Bishops website.